Lemento/zsdl-emscripten/README.md

 [zemscripten](https://github.com/zig-gamedev/zemscripten) provides a clean example for using emscripten

 [sdl3/README-emscripten](https://wiki.libsdl.org/SDL3/README-emscripten) Shows and explains how to structure your app so that it can be compiled to wasm.

+Makes use of [NuklearUI](https://github.com/Immediate-Mode-UI/Nuklear) for immediate mode ui rendering.